agracio/electron-edge-js/README.md

 ## MacOS

 `edge-js` and `electron-edge-js` will fail to build on MacOS if Visual Studion for mac is installed.
-VS installs Mono runtimes that `edge-js` fails to access durring `nmp-install`.
+VS installs Mono runtimes that `edge-js` fails to access durring `nmp install`.

 ## Packaging Electron application